tvaroska/working/product/personas.md

   - iPhone for breaking news alerts and trend monitoring
   - Quick content saving during commute or travel
   - Uses voice notes to capture content ideas on-the-go
+  - Listens to audio summaries while commuting for inspiration
   - Social sharing directly from mobile for time-sensitive insights
   - Notification customization for competitive intelligence